 Evidence coming in from jurisdictions where paid sick days are required demonstrates that workers rarely abuse paid sick days; in fact they tend to take fewer days than those to which they are entitled.
 In New York, more than a year after the Earned Sick Time Act came into effect in April 2014, 98% of the employers surveyed reported no known cases of abuse and only 0.3 % reported more than three cases.

 Companies that follow the rules are placed in an unfair competitive position when laws are not enforced.
-74% of the businesses caught breaking employment laws in the past did not change their behaviour, according to a Ministry of Labour Repeat Violator Inspection Blitz conducted in 2016.
+74% of the businesses caught breaking employment laws in the past did not change their behaviour, according to an Ontario Ministry of Labour Repeat Violator Inspection Blitz conducted in 2016.
 Consistent enforcement of our labour laws protects all of us.
 Anything less is not fair.
 Anyone who breaks the law should be held accountable.

 The Institute for Wealth & Health has shown that irregular shifts and long hours of work can contribute to fatigue – a huge risk factor for workplace injuries.
 It’s smarter to build better wages and decent hours of work into our business plans.
 This way, employees are not exhausted from working multiple jobs or long hours.
 The costs of a workplace accident are simply too high.
 Consider the consequences of low staff morale, higher WSIB premiums, or, ultimately, the loss of an employee’s life.